Biosphere Reserves Institute

 The closest international airports are Berlin and Hamburg (4,5 hours by train).

-Departure is on 7th Feb from train station Lauterbach Mole between 8 and 10 am (at own convenience).
+Departure is on 7th Feb from train station Lauterbach Mole between 9 and 10 am (at own convenience).
+Early departure is possible 6th Feb after 7 pm.

 Contact & Further Information